Last Updated on January 25, 2022 by

 1. Add Proteins And Vitamins To Your Diet

-You can consume foods like milk, cheese, spinach, yogurt, eggs, parsley, cabbage, avocado.
+You can consume foods like milk, cheese, spinach, yogurt, eggs, parsley, cabbage, and avocado.
 They have zinc and selenium, which are essential vitamins for healthy hair.

 2. Massage Your Hair With Hot Oils.